jhkennedy/sliderule-docs/rtd/source/user_guide/prov-sys/org_token.md

-# Obtain an access token
+# Obtain an access/refresh token pair

 "Login" to a api session by obtaining an access bearer token to use to authorize subsequent requests